reTHINK-project/dev-hyperty-toolkit/README.md

  }
 ```

   This is optional in case you are reusing existing data schemas. **To Do:** explain how to reuse existing data schemas.

-5. To test your Hyperty, you need to:
+4. To test your Hyperty, you need to:

- - edit *function* ***hypertyDeployed*** on **main.js** and add your **hyperty name** and **javascript file name** to the switch cases defined there.
+ - expose your Hyperty to Testing Web App by editing *function* ***hypertyDeployed*** on **main.js** and add your **hyperty name** and **javascript file name** to the switch cases defined there.

  - In case your Hyperty exposes an API to be used by a Web App, you should move to "examples" folder and create a folder containing your testing App HTML templates using [Handlebars](http://handlebarsjs.com/).

  - To avoid the installation of reTHINK back-end (Messaging Node and Domain Registry), you can change your hosts file to point to your `localhost` the DNS name of an existing reTHINK domain like `hybroker.rethink.ptinovacao.pt`. **to do:** provide a link for the back-end setup guide

- 6. Open `https://localhost/examples/` with your favorite browser and select your Hyperty to execute.
+5. Open `https://localhost/examples/` with your favorite browser and select your Hyperty to execute.
 Currently you may find there four demos:

  - Hello World Reporter;

- - Hello World Observer;
+ - Hello World Observer that observes changes made by the first Hello World Reporter;

  - WebRTC Connector example;